How the Driver and Vehicle Standards Agency (DVSA) earned recognition scheme works, how to apply, and what happens when you've joined.

 What action DVSA takes next will depend on how far you’ve failed to meet the standards.

-When you don’t meet earned recognition standards
+When you do not meet earned recognition standards

 When you aren’t meeting the standards, such as: